Talend/daikon/daikon-messages/README.md

 .buid();
 ```

-Again, the MessageKeyFactory implementation will integrate current tenant id and will add the provided partitioning keys in the message key and do not add additional
+Again, the MessageKeyFactory implementation will integrate current tenant id and will add the provided partitioning keys in the message key but won't add additional
 information.